4 Fresh Bedroom Paint Colors

 Carry it from room to room, along with some key accessories (like the large candlesticks in this photo), to create a pleasing sightline.
 Give a music room the quiet, introspective air of a wooded glen by blending the deep green hue with floating wood shelves.

 Or build a home office that feels like anything but work by layering a beautiful jumble of furniture and knick-knacks.
 What pulls it all together?
 The almost-black, mysterious green wall (try Midnight Clover).

-This soulful blue can take many flavors, from blue-green to navy.
+This soulful blue, PPG’s Admiralty, can take many flavors, from blue-black to navy.
 It’s a perennial favorite for bedrooms because it’s known to be relaxing.
-But its bold spirit works just as well in a kitchen, entryway or living room.
+But its bold spirit works just as well in a kitchen, entryway, or living room.

-Love what you see?
-Get inspired at our Inspiration Board — for the New Year and all year long.
+Get inspired in our samples portal — for the New Year and all year long.